 About Osu Children’s Library Fund [OCLF]

-We are a team — Osu Children’s Library Fund, Canada and Osu Library Fund, Ghana—and share the same mission: to bring books and literacy skills to African children and adults.
+We are a good team — Osu Children’s Library Fund, Canada and Osu Library Fund, Ghana—and share the same mission: to bring books and literacy skills to African children and adults.

 Recognizing that most African children have little or no access to storybooks, OCLF helps to build libraries and stock them with carefully chosen books.
 Caring and trained personnel create safe and colourful environments.
 Outreach includes literacy classes for those who have never been to school, thereby improving their self esteem and job prospects.